mozilla/addons-server/docs/topics/api/accounts.rst

 ------------
-Self Profile
+Self Account
 ------------

-.. _`self-profile`:
+.. _`self-account`:

-If you authenticate and access your own profile (either by specifing your own user_id, or omiting it) the following additional fields are returned.
+If you authenticate and access your own account (either by specifing your own user_id, or omiting it) the following additional fields are returned.
-If you have `Users:Edit` permission you will see these extra fields for all user profiles.
+If you have `Users:Edit` permission you will see these extra fields for all user accounts.

 .. http:get:: /api/v3/accounts/account/

-    .. _self-profile-object:
+    .. _self-account-object:

     :>json string email: Email address used by the user to login and create this account.
     :>json string|null display_name: The name chosen by the user.
     :>json boolean is_verified: The user has been verified via FirefoxAccounts.
     :>json boolean read_dev_agreement: The user has read, and agreed to, the developer agreement that is required to submit addons.
-    :>json boolean deleted: Is the profile deleted.
+    :>json boolean deleted: Is the account deleted.
     :>json string last_login: The date of the last successful log in to the website.
     :>json string last_login_ip: The IP address of the last successfull log in to the website.